mmu2023AppliedWebDevGroup4/Year3AppliedWebDesign/1_user_and_competitor_research/proposal.md

 Primary Message:
 To provide a one stop shop on the Manchester Fashion scene.
 It will answer the questions of what is on trend?
 Where should I shop?
 Are their discounts I could use?
 Whilst promoting local businesses and encourging footfall in the Manchester City Centre.

+We want to communicate that this is a safe space for any new or returning students who want to make a great impression.
+It caters to peoples desire to be socially up to date and feel comfortable in their environment.
+It breaks inital barriers and tackles new students nervousness to attend a city that is so rich in culture.
+This is what puts our wedbiste apart from others.
+It offers a specific guides to students and caters to their feelings of nervousness and being shy on their first day in a new city.
+This will set us apart from other websites, which do not offer that personal touch.

 _What are the primary messages you want to convey to the target audience?
 What makes your guide unique?
 What can you do that other guides can&#39;t?
 Briefly explain how the new site will convey the primary messages_.